 Injury to your anterior cruciate ligament (ACL) is one of the most common knee injuries orthopedists treat.
-Whether you’ve experienced ACL discomfort for an extended time, or recently suffered from knee trauma, the team at Texas Orthopaedic Associates, LLP, can treat you.
-The practice has two state-of-the-art locations in Dallas and one in Plano, Texas, so you have a location nearby.
+Whether you’ve experienced ACL discomfort for an extended time or recently suffered from knee trauma, the team at Texas Orthopaedic Associates can treat you.
+The practice has state-of-the-art locations in Dallas, Plano, Weatherford, Keller, and Fort Worth, Texas, so you likely have a location nearby.
 Book your ACL evaluation by clicking on the online scheduling feature or by calling your closest office directly.

 Your anterior cruciate ligament (ACL) is one of the four primary ligaments in your knee joint.
 It’s responsible for connecting your femur (thigh bone) to your tibia (shin bone).
 Your ACL runs right down the middle of your knee and keeps your tibia from coming out of place.

 This important ligament also allows you to rotate your knee while providing stability.
 As durable as your ACL may be, one swift move in the wrong direction and you can easily injure it.

 You can tear or rupture your ACL for a variety of reasons.
 For instance, if you don’t properly warm up before exercise and then go for a run, especially on an uneven surface, you risk stressing your ACL.
 These injuries also occur by:

 Plus, female athletes have a higher chance of suffering from an ACL injury, possibly due to increased ligament laxity, natural lower leg alignment, or differences in muscular strength and conditioning.

 Because an ACL injury is likely going to worsen without proper treatment, you need to have your knee evaluated at Texas Orthopaedic Associates, as soon as an injury occurs.
 The team especially wants to see you if you experience any of the following symptoms: